StephenHayward/Threejs-Webpack-boilerplate/README.md

 Boilerplate for Game Projects using ThreeJs, Webpack & Typescript.

-Made by following the following tutorial by Zack West. https://www.alpharithms.com/threejs-scene-setup-typescript-and-webpack-194215/
+Made by following a tutorial by Zack West. https://www.alpharithms.com/threejs-scene-setup-typescript-and-webpack-194215/

 Build: